The gift that keeps on giving, bounces

 D-ing up, 1977

 Then came December 13, 1977.
 The UE plane tragedy.
-I was in seventh grade when the Aces’ team plane went down, killing 29 people including the entire basketball program.
+I was in seventh grade when the Aces’ team plane went down, killing 29 people, everyone in the entire basketball program.
 Out of that tragedy, the program and our town responded.
-Within just a couple seasons, 10,000 people were attending Aces games.
+Within just a couple seasons, 10,000 people were attending every Aces basketball game.
 The school won its conference, made it to the D1 tournament.
-It’s odd to say tragedy put that team and my town on the map, but it did.
+It’s odd to say tragedy and that team put my town on the map, but it did.

-My organized playing career effectively ended after freshman year at Memorial High School.
+My organized playing career effectively ended after my freshman year at Memorial High School.
 Good enough to make the team roster, I knew pretty early on I wasn’t going to get playing time.
-But basketball had led me to cross country as a way to get in shape for that initial season.
+But basketball had led me into cross country, as a way to be in shape for that initial season.
 Distance running became a lifelong pursuit, at least until my knees said, ‘No mas’ a decade ago.

 Bi-district champs – the seniors – 2021